Beware of "Please Send Money" Scams

 Jan 26, 2013

-If you receive any e-mail messages, Facebook posts, Tweets or other form of messages asking you to send money, please do not.
-What scammers are doing is creating fake emotional stories to deceive persons out of their hard earned money.
+If you have received e-mail messages, Facebook posts, Twitter tweets, or other form of messages asking you to send money, please do not.
+What scammers are doing is creating fake emotional stories to deceive persons out of their hard-earned money.
 Below is a typical example of the "Please Send Money" scam.

 Please continue reading below.